Septicemia Banner 1 1.jpg

 • Chest X-ray

-• Computerized tomography (CT) technology, which combines X-rays images from multiple angles and displays cross-sectional images of internal structures to diagnose intraabdominal infection, for example, ruptured intestine, intestinal obstruction, or deep-seated abdominal or muscle abscess
+• Computerized tomography (CT) technology, which combines X-ray images from multiple angles and displays cross-sectional images of internal structures to diagnose intraabdominal infection, for example, ruptured intestine, intestinal obstruction, or deep-seated abdominal or muscle abscess

-• Magnetic resonance imaging (MRI), which uses radio waves and a strong magnet field to produce detailed soft tissue and bone images helpful for diagnosing infection.
+• Magnetic resonance imaging (MRI), uses radio waves and a strong magnet field to produce detailed soft tissue and bone images helpful for diagnosing infection.

 Treatment

-Prompt diagnosis and treatment as well as close ICU care and monitoring leads to higher chance of recovery.
+Prompt diagnosis and treatment as well as close ICU care and monitoring leads to a higher chance of recovery.

 Medications

-• Broad spectrum intravenous antibiotics to cover suspected infectious agents
+• Broad-spectrum intravenous antibiotics to cover suspected infectious agents

 • Intravenous fluid resuscitation to maintain blood pressure and electrolytes